Lambrie/Lambrie.github.io/_posts/2020-04-07-getting-started-with-flask.md

 So now you can open your browser and type in http://127.0.0.1:5000/ and there you go, your first website up and running on your local machine.

 <img src="/assets/res/blogData/flask_hello_world_page.PNG" width="100%">

+If you want to shut down the flask web server ctrl + c will shutdown the flask server in the virtual environment